edchuchuchu/CarND-Vehicle-Detection/report.md

 t=time.time()
 ```
 I also use train_test_split from sklearn.model_selection to split the test dataset.
-It will used to verify the classifier is not overfitting.
+It will used to verify the classifier is overfitting or not.
 Here is the training result.

 Using: 9 orientations 8 pixels per cell and 2 cells per block